angeldomp49/xihucalli-web/docs/en/authentication.md

 If the user has a valid token, the user go to the home page.
 If the user doesn't have a valid xihucalli access token, the application shows the login check page The user can decide which identity provider to get a valid access token specific for itself.
-Once the authentication process finishes successfully, the specific access token is used to be sent to xihucalli authentication api to get a xihucalli access token that will be stored in the local storage.
+The authentication is performed no matter the identity provider, by using open id, then it redirects to the after login page the specific access token is used to be sent to xihucalli authentication api to get a xihucalli access token that will be stored in the local storage.
 When the user go to the home page or any other, it will read this stored access token.